 For the younger crowd a better option may be M’Pai Bei.
 A place with a less beautiful beach comparing to Saracen Bay but with a more backpacker oriented atmosphere coupled with a village feeling.
 Tourists can find cheaper accommodation and places to eat for two dollars a meal.
 In addition to this if interested tourists can find fisherman available to bring you on a day trip to Koh Kun, an inhabitant island just in front of the beach.

-Easiest option to get there is by a boat which is around 5 dollars from Saracen Bay depending on your negotiating skills.
-Although reaching there by foot is also possible.
-A nice jungle trekking followed by crossing an authentic Khmer fishing village filled with cute houses on stilts and friendly families.
-It is important to realise that a part of the path has to be done through water and hence should be done during low tide.
+M’Pai Bei is an adorable fishing village filled with cute houses on stilts and friendly families.
+Easiest option to get there is by a boat which is around 5 dollars from Saracen Bay depending on your negotiating skills, although it is possible to reach there by foot through a nice trek through the jungle.
+Pro-tip: A part of the path has to be done through water, so you should make the trip during low tide.

 The jungle is calling you.

-Also reachable by a trek in the jungle, and a way easier one with a clear path and signs helping you along the way, is Sunset beach.
-It is a digital detox paradise with just a couple of hours of electricity per day and no wifi or mobile coverage.
+Sunset beach is a digital detox paradise with just a couple of hours of electricity per day and no wifi or mobile coverage.
 It’s quieter than the rest of the places as well as great for diving, snorkelling or just sun bathing and swimming in the spotless ocean.
-A couple of good restaurants, some pleasant bungalows and five dollar dorm beds compose the setting.
+There are a couple of good restaurants, some pleasant bungalows and five dollar dorm beds compose the setting.
 By and large making this beach those kind of places where a person goes for a couple of days and end up staying for a couple of weeks.
 It’s a 40 minutes walking from Saracen Bay, just ask around where is the beginning of the path.
-Don’t forget to bring a flash light in case you are coming around evening.
+Don’t forget to bring a flash light if you plan to (still) be there in the evening!

 The quietness of Sunset beach.